tomography/xlearn/README.rst

 Documentation
 =============

-* Documentation of this project can be found on `readthedocs <http://xlearn.readthedocs.io/en/latest/>`_
+* Documentation of this project can be found at `readthedocs <http://xlearn.readthedocs.io/en/latest/>`_

 Installation
 ============

-* Detailed installation instructions can be found on `readthedocs <http://xlearn.readthedocs.io/en/latest/source/install.html>`_
+* Detailed installation instructions can be found at `readthedocs <http://xlearn.readthedocs.io/en/latest/source/install.html>`_

 APIs
 ====

-* The API can be found on `readthedocs <http://xlearn.readthedocs.io/en/latest/source/api.html>`_
+* The API documentation can be found at `readthedocs <http://xlearn.readthedocs.io/en/latest/source/api.html>`_

 Contribute